ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.50.0/manpages/compile constant.md

 ### SYNOPSIS
 ```
-ligo compile expression SYNTAX _EXPRESSION
+ligo compile constant SYNTAX _EXPRESSION
 ```

 ### DESCRIPTION
-This sub-command compiles a LIGO expression to a Michelson value.
+This sub-command compiles a LIGO expression to a Michelson value and its hash as a global constant.
 It works by compiling the LIGO expression to a Michelson expression and then interpreting it using Michelson's interpreter.

 ### FLAGS
-**--constants CONSTANTS**
-A list of global constants that will be assumed in the context, separated by ',' (alias: -c)

 **--display-format FORMAT**
 the format that will be used by the CLI.
 Available formats are 'dev', 'json', and 'human-readable' (default).
 When human-readable lacks details (we are still tweaking it), please contact us and use another format in the meanwhile. (alias: --format)

-**--file-constants FILE_CONSTANTS**
-A file with a JSON list of strings with Michelson code.
-Those Michelson values will be registered as global constants in the context.

 **--init-file FILENAME**
 the path to the smart contract file to be used for context initialization.

-**--michelson-format CODE_FORMAT**
-format that will be used by compile-contract for the resulting Michelson.
-Available formats are 'text' (default), 'json' and 'hex'.

-**--no-stdlib**
-disable stdlib inclusion.

 **--no-warn**
 disable warning messages